chillinturt/JoJoSteelBallCrusaders/README.md

 ## Overview

-**JoJo: Steel Ball Crusaders** is a large-scale multiplayer game project built on the Roblox platform, where I designed and implemented **real-time, networked gameplay systems** with a strong focus on **reliability, state synchronization, and performance under live multiplayer conditions**.
+**JoJo: Steel Ball Crusaders** is a multiplayer game project built on the Roblox platform, where I designed and implemented **real-time, networked gameplay systems** with a strong focus on **reliability, state synchronization, and performance under live multiplayer conditions**.

 The project is actively developed and tested in a **real-world production environment**, with live players, continuous iteration, and rapid debugging cycles based on observed runtime behavior.